-Older snowmobile models from the 1970’s, 80’s and 90’s had lower centres of gravity, somewhat relaxed steering response and were arguably less responsive.
+Older snowmobile models from the 1970s, 80s and 90s had lower centres of gravity, a somewhat relaxed steering response and were arguably less responsive.

 Today’s snowmobiles offer great long travel suspensions, which can help you enjoy longer days riding.
-But with the longer suspension comes a higher centre of gravity, meaning that you can tip over much easier.
+But with the longer suspension comes a higher centre of gravity, meaning that you can tip over more easily.
 Many of these suspensions also allow for “ski-lift” or “transfer”, something you need to get used to because you don’t want to lift your skis while cornering your snowmobile.